-Intended outcome Success criteria Progress in reading Achieve above national average progress scores in KS2 Reading (0) Progress in mathematics Achieve above national average progress scores in KS2 Maths (0) Progress in writing Achieve above national average progress scores in KS2 Writing (0) Phonics Achieve above national average expected standard in PSC Improved attendance Ensure attendance of disadvantaged pupils is above 95%
+Progress in mathematics Achieve above national average progress scores in KS2 Maths (0.9 in 2022 - Top 40% nationally) and maintain for the next two years.
+Progress in writing Achieve above national average progress scores in KS2 Writing (1.9 in 2022 - Top 25% nationally) and maintain for the next two years, Phonics Achieve above national average expected standard in PSC (71% in 2022 compared with national figure of 75%) Improved attendance There is no difference in the attendance of pupils who are disadvantaged and those who are not.
+Ensure attendance of disadvantaged pupils is above 95%